AdrianNoss/amavisd-release-web/README.md

 ## How to use:

-If the Mailuser get the amavis notification, he can click on the release link and can release the mail from quarantine afte a captcha verification.
+If the Mailuser get the amavis notification, he can click on the release link and can release the mail from quarantine after a captcha verification.

 ## Screenshots